Residual-Aided End-to-End Learning of Communication System without Known Channel: RA-GAN Based Training Scheme

-Note that (\ref{eq9}) is the gradient for updating the transmitter DNN weights of the proposed RA-GAN based training scheme.
+{where the $\bm{f}_{\bm{\theta_R}}, \bm{f}_{\bm{\theta_G}}, \bm{f}_{\bm{\theta_G^R}}$, and $\bm{f}_{\bm{\theta_T}}$ are used to {denote} the output of the receiver, generator, residual generator, and transmitter, respectively.} {The training method of proposed RA-GAN is consistent with the traditional GAN \cite{ye1}.
+Specifically, we use the generated fake received signal ${\widetilde{\bf y}}$ and the real received signal ${{\bf y}}$ to train the discriminator of RA-GAN, and only used the generated fake received signal ${\widetilde{\bf y}}$ to train the generator of RA-GAN.
+Next, the receiver was only trained according to the real received signal ${{\bf y}}$, while the transmitter was only trained according to the fake received signal ${\widetilde{\bf y}}$.
+Among them, the loss function for training the transmitter and receiver are $l(\bm{f}_{\bm{\theta_R}}({\widetilde{\bf{y}}}),{\bf{1}}_m)$ and $l(\bm{f}_{\bm{\theta_R}}({\bf{y}}),{\bf{1}}_m)$, respectively.} Note that (\ref{eq9}) is the gradient for updating the transmitter DNN weights of the proposed RA-GAN based training scheme.
 There are two items on the right side of (\ref{eq9}).
 The first item is the same as that (\ref{eq6}), while the second item denotes the gradient through the skip connection between the input and output layers of the generator.
-Compared with the conventional GAN, the RA-GAN could generate a more powerful gradient to efficiently train the transmitter DNN due to the extra second item in (\ref{eq9}), thus the gradient vanishing problem could be mitigated.
+Compared with the conventional GAN, the RA-GAN could generate a extra gradient to efficiently train the transmitter DNN due to the extra second item in (\ref{eq9}), thus the gradient vanishing problem could be mitigated. \footnote{To obtain the optimal gradient, the derivative $\frac{\partial \bm{f}_{\bm{\theta_G^R}}}{\partial \bm{f}_{\bm{\theta_T}}}$ is expected to close the value of $h^{(i)}-1$, instead of ignoring this item.
+Thus, there is still a difference here when compared with the optimal case after adding the residual item. {Specially, for the AWGN channel, i.e., $h^{(i)}=1$, since the derivative $\frac{\partial \bm{f}_{\bm{\theta_G^R}}}{\partial \bm{f}_{\bm{\theta_T}}}$ is expected to zero, the residual generator could be omitted.}}

 It should be pointed out that for the RA-GAN based training scheme, only a small number of extra operations are needed both in feedforward calculation and backpropagation procedure due to the skip connection.
 Therefore, the extra computational complexity for the residual generator is negligible compared with the addition and multiplication operations for the conventional generator.